Let’s Talk About Communication

 It’s almost impossible to join any company and never hear about Slack.
-Slack has quickly become one of the worlds most wildly used communication platform on the planet.
+Slack has quickly become one of the world’s most wildly used communication platforms on the planet.
 Stewart Butterfield started his company, Ludicorp in 2002.
 Butterfield’s original idea was to start a gaming company.
 He tried this a few times with no luck but in 2014 a new idea took shape.
 Out of the ashes of a few failed ventures came Slack.
-An all in one platform where teams can collaborate, share documents and discuss projects in real time.
+An all-in-one platform where teams can collaborate, share documents, and discuss projects in real-time.

 Slack has a lot of things going for it.
 It’s easy to use, insanely customizable and most importantly it’s scalable and secure.
-Users can quickly download Slack and jump right into their organizations environment.
-It’s really easy to create channels for whole teams to collaborate while still giving you the option for 1 on 1 chats or group chats specific to certain people or projects.
+Users can quickly download Slack and jump right into their organizations’ environments.
+It’s really easy to create channels for whole teams to collaborate while still giving you the option for 1 on 1 chat or group chats specific to certain people or projects.
 Slack is free but for teams that want to take full advantage of Slack’s features, paid options are available as well.

 Slack is also not a full replacement for conversations that should happen in person.
-Rather than go into details around the importance of human contact, I direct you to this article from The Verge where Slack was a catalyst in the removal of a CEO from a top luggage start up company.
-After reading the article, I think we can agree that a more hands on approach should have been taken.
+Rather than go into details about the importance of human contact, I direct you to this article from The Verge where Slack was a catalyst in the removal of a CEO from a top luggage start-up company.
+After reading the article, I think we can agree that a more hands-on approach should have been taken.

 CISCO is one of the most recognized brands in the IT space.
 They have a wide range of different hardware and software offerings depending on the need.
 Today we’re going to focus on CISCO’s Webex application.
 You may not know it but Webex has been around since 1995.
 It was acquired by CISCO in 2007 and is one of the world’s most used communication platforms on the market.

-Webex’s real benefits come with their video and audio features.
+Webex’s real benefits come with its video and audio features.
 We touched on some of Webex’s conferencing capabilities in a previous blog post if you’re interested in learning more about that.
-Currently Webex can be installed on mobile devices and computers as a native app.
+Currently, Webex can be installed on mobile devices and computers as a native app.

 Webex has a super simple user interface that makes it easy for anyone to join or host a chat.
 You can easily share your desktop for presentations and share files with teams or external parties.
-One of our favorite features of Webex is their Whiteboard feature.
-Think about being in a classroom and your teacher fully marks up the white board.
+One of our favorite features of Webex is its Whiteboard feature.
+Think about being in a classroom and your teacher fully marks up the whiteboard.
 It’s the same concept with Webex.
-You can use Whiteboards for note taking, strategizing or if you simply want to put up a message for attendees to look at.
+You can use Whiteboards for note-taking, strategizing, or if you simply want to put up a message for attendees to look at.

 As a host, you have full control over the meeting.
 You can mute and unmute participants, you can set up polls for participants to vote on.
 You can even make annotations on documents or on someone’s screen if they’re sharing.
 Webex gives the host full control over a meeting, down to being able to lock a room to prevent uninvited guests from joining.

-Some drawbacks to keep mind are browser options.
-By default, Webex works with Microsoft Edge (formally Microsoft Explorer) but you can easily change this to fit other browsers like Google Chrome, Firefox or Safari.
+Some drawback to keep in mind is browser options.
+By default, Webex works with Microsoft Edge (formally Microsoft Explorer) but you can easily change this to fit other browsers like Google Chrome, Firefox, or Safari.
 This is important to keep in mind if you’re also managing all of the devices in your corporate environment with a mobile device manager.
-Administrators would need to double check that they’ve provisioned the correct browser for use with Webex.
+Administrators would need to double-check that they’ve provisioned the correct browser for use with Webex.

 Webex allows you to record meetings as well.
 While this is a great feature, the caveat here is that recordings only stay saved/active for 5 days.
 If you forget to send the recording to someone who wasn’t able to make the meeting then you may never get to if you wait too long.

-Unfortunately Webex falls victim to low bandwidth problems.
+Unfortunately, Webex falls victim to low bandwidth problems.
 You need a pretty strong internet connection to run Webex but most importantly, so you don’t get booted from a call.
-Users with average/low internet speeds can expect freezing, timeouts and connection issues.
-An organization who wants to integrate Webex into their workflow will need to keep this in mind and make sure that their offices have the proper bandwidth available to support all their users.
+Users with average/low internet speeds can expect freezing, timeouts, and connection issues.
+An organization that wants to integrate Webex into their workflow will need to keep this in mind and make sure that their offices have the proper bandwidth available to support all their users.

 We’ve arrived at Microsoft Teams.
 Those of you in a full O365 environment probably already use Teams.
-It’s packed with a lot of great features that has helped Teams climb the ladder of communication platforms since it’s release in 2017.
-Teams is Microsoft’s answer to Slack.
+It’s packed with a lot of great features that have helped Teams climb the ladder of communication platforms since its release in 2017.
+Teams are Microsoft’s answer to Slack.
 A singular platform to chat, call, share and collaborate with your team.
 Let’s talk highlights.

 For one, compatibility.
 As some may assume, Microsoft Teams integrates fully into the O365 environment.
-You can share, receive and access other apps like OneNote, Sharepoint, Yammer, Skype and of course the Microsoft suite of apps like Word, Excel and Powerpoint.
-Teams also has similar integrations with 3rd party apps allowing you to take advantage of all the services you already pay for all in one place.
+You can share, receive and access other apps like OneNote, Sharepoint, Yammer, Skype, and of course the Microsoft suite of apps like Word, Excel, and Powerpoint.
+Teams also have similar integrations with 3rd party apps allowing you to take advantage of all the services you already pay for all in one place.

 This goes without saying but Microsoft Teams streamlines and improves productivity.
 No longer do you have to worry about whether you replied all on that sales email.
 Teams lets you reach all of your important contacts in one place.
 This helps boosts collaboration productivity and keeps everyone current on a group project.
 This negates the fear of team members working on different versions of the same project.

 Now let’s talk about improvements.
 For one, a constant internet connection is required for Microsoft Teams to work.
-Unlike other apps in the Office suite like Outlook that have cacheing technology built in, Teams requires that you have a consistent connection to the internet in order to receive or send messages.
+Unlike other apps in the Office suite like Outlook that have caching technology built-in, Teams requires that you have a consistent connection to the internet in order to receive or send messages.
 This means that the text you sent on an Airplane will most likely need to be resent when you’re able to connect to the internet again.

 Another disadvantage of Teams comes into play when you want to add external participants.
 While Slack makes this pretty easy with external channels, Microsoft Teams makes you go through a few hoops before allowing external participants into a managed Teams space.
 This is most likely due to security.
 Essentially, Microsoft wants you to be absolutely sure when adding external parties.

-Discord gives you the option for 1 on 1 chats, group chats, calls, and simple file sharing capabilities.
+Discord gives you the option for 1 on 1 chat, group chats, calls, and simple file-sharing capabilities.
 You can download Discord from the App store on a mobile device or directly from Discord’s website if you want to download it onto a Mac or Windows machine.
 Let’s get into the good stuff:

 Dark mode.
 While this is just a cosmetic feature, it really does have benefits.
 A lot of the platforms we’ve discussed today have Dark Mode and for a good reason.
-Dark mode is easier on the eyes..
+The dark mode is easier on the eyes.
 We check our devices so often throughout the day that the last thing your eyes need is a burst of bright light first thing in the morning.
-Dark mode also reduces the battery power needed to power apps that support it.
+The dark mode also reduces the battery power needed to power apps that support it.
 Apps without dark mode take more resources from your battery so you dynamically improve your battery life when all of your apps are on Dark mode.

 Let’s start with security.
-Unfortunately because Discord is mainly crowd funded, they don’t currently have the security infrastructure in place where organizations can take advantage of their own server for a secure connection.
-This also means that any files you upload in Discord are accessible to Discord should they choose to ever take a peak since it’s all housed on the same server.
-Other platforms like Slack and Teams have end to end encryption and workspaces stay separate.
+Unfortunately, because Discord is mainly crowdfunded, they don’t currently have the security infrastructure in place where organizations can take advantage of their own server for a secure connection.
+This also means that any files you upload in Discord are accessible to Discord should they choose to ever take a peek since it’s all housed on the same server.
+Other platforms like Slack and Teams have end-to-end encryption and workspaces stay separate.
 Organizations will want to take note of this.

 Communication platforms are a dime a dozen.
-There are hundreds of options out there but it’s important to do the research and figure out what features are a must have and which features you can live without.
-All of the platforms discussed above would make great options for teams of all sizes but focusing on whats most important to your organization will help you choose a platform thats not only boosts productivity but also fits your budget.
-If you’re interested in learning more about these communication platforms or may be looking to integrating one into your eco system, don’t hesitate to reach out and we’re happy to start the conversation.
+There are hundreds of options out there but it’s important to do the research and figure out what features are a must-have and which features you can live without.
+All of the platforms discussed above would make great options for teams of all sizes but focusing on what’s most important to your organization will help you choose a platform that’s not only boosts productivity but also fits your budget.
+If you’re interested in learning more about these communication platforms or maybe looking to integrate one into your ecosystem, don’t hesitate to reach out and we’re happy to start the conversation.